News

 Bringing the exam admission from previous iterations

 If you took Ethics for Nerds once and want to take it again because you failed the exam or did not participate in the exam: don't worry, you will not have to do the project again.
 You will need to do some very small assignments, though.
 The total amount of work for the renewed exam admission should not exceed about five hours over the course of the whole semester.
 So, while you will have to do something, it won't be much.
+There is nothing that you have to do in addition.
+You can just transfer the exam admission from a previous year.
 I also advice you to read the script that will be issued this year.
 While the content will be very similar to the contents of the last years, reading it is still is recommended for exam preparation.
 Of course, if you did not pass the exam the first time, it also makes sense to actively participate in the tutorial sessions.
 If you have any questions about your specific situation, feel free to get in touch!

 Literature (not mandatory)